Can An Employee Retract A Resignation During The Notice Period?

 So the key business question becomes: do you have to let them retract their resignation?
 And the legal question is: what process do you need to follow to reduce the risk of a dispute?

-Is An Employer Required To Accept A Retraction Of Resignation In Australia?
+Is An Employer Required To Accept A Retraction Of Resignation In New Zealand?

 In many cases, an employee can’t simply “take back” a resignation unilaterally once it’s been clearly given and you’ve acted on it.
 Often, whether a resignation can be withdrawn comes down to agreement between you and the employee.

 That said, it’s not always as simple as “you can always say no”.
-In Australia, you should consider:
+In New Zealand, you should consider:

-- the Fair Work Act 2009 (Cth), including protections around adverse action and dismissal-related disputes
+• the Employment Relations Act 2000, including protections around adverse action and dismissal-related disputes

-- general principles applied by the Fair Work Commission and courts about whether a resignation was clear, voluntary and unequivocal (including “heat of the moment” resignations)
+• general principles applied by the Employment Relations Authority and courts about whether a resignation was clear, voluntary and unequivocal (including “heat of the moment” resignations)

 So, in practice: